Training a Task-Specific Image Reconstruction Loss: Comparison of loss functions

 \section{Comparison of loss functions}

-In this section, we evaluate the efficacy of our MDF loss on a variety of image restoration tasks that rely on CNN architectures.
-Specifically, we perform experiments for Single Image Super-Resolution (SISR), image denoising, and JPEG artefact removal.
-For all the above cases, we provide a comprehensive comparison with a series of baseline loss functions, listed in Table~\ref{table:technical-properties}, including the most widely used perceptual loss \cite{gatys2015texture,johnson2016perceptual}.
-Note that for VGG and LPIPS, losses must be combined with the MSE loss to produce acceptable results.
+In this section, we evaluate the efficacy of our MDF loss on a variety of image restoration tasks that rely on CNN architectures and also as a regularization term in an adversarial training (Sec.~\ref{sec:gan-training}).
+We compare our loss with the most widely used loss functions, listed in Table~\ref{table:technical-properties}, including the perceptual loss \cite{gatys2015texture,johnson2016perceptual}.
+In all cases, we train the models on the training portion of the DIV2K dataset \cite{agustsson2017ntire} and use for testing DIV2K (the validation set), Berkeley Segmentation Data (BSD 500) \cite{MartinFTM01} and real world mobile phone captured images from the DPED dataset \cite{ignatov2017dslr}.
+The best model is selected based on the validation loss.

+Note that both VGG and LPIPS losses must be combined with the $L_2$ loss to produce acceptable results.
 For fair comparison, we conducted a hyper-parameter search over the scalar $\lambda$ controlling the weight of the feature-wise loss function.
 We searched over the values in \{$\lambda: \lambda=10^{k},\,k=-3,..,3$\} for super-resolution and the values of 0.01 and 1 for other applications, due to computational cost.
 The results of these experiments can be found in the appendix.
-In our experiments across all image restoration applications, we found the best results are produced when $\lambda = 1$ for VGG and $\lambda = 0.1$ for LPIPS loss.
-Note that unlike VGG and LPIPS, our MDF loss function does not require addition of MSE regularization while training.
+In our experiments across all restoration applications, we found the best results are produced when $\lambda = 1$ for VGG and $\lambda = 0.1$ for LPIPS loss.
+Note that unlike VGG and LPIPS, our MDF loss function does not require addition of $L_2$ regularization while training.
 It is also worth noting that our MDF loss function is less computationally expensive and has a much lower memory overhead compared to VGG and LPIPS (refer to Table~\ref{table:technical-properties}).